app-generator/app-generator/docs/source/technologies/bash/index.rst

 .. include::  /_templates/components/banner-top.rst

-Here are a few sample to get started with Bash.
+Here are a few samples to get started with Bash.

 File Processing
 ---------------